hirokoymj-new/Algorithm_Date/README.md

 ```

 ## Get domain name and path name using Regular expression
+1. Creating a regular expression using enclosed between slashes or RegExp object.
+2. ? means non-greedy.
+3. () is grouping and can access using $n.

 ```
 var url = 'https://github.com/hirokoymj/Algorithm_Date/edit/master/README.md';
 var reg = new RegExp('(http|https)://(.+?)\/(.+)');